 - médico cirurgião (surgeon)

 There are both public and private doctors in Portugal.
 Doctors in Portugal that provide services through the publicly-funded SNS work mostly in the local health centres (centros do saude).
-Doctors services are only free for certain groups (eg. elderly, children), while others have to make a small contribution towards costs.
+Doctors services are only free for certain groups; others must make a small contribution towards costs.
 If you are a foreigner in Portugal with residence status, you will be eligible for treatment through the SNS.
 Read more in our guide to healthcare in Portugal.

-To visit a doctor in Portugal on the SNS, you will need to register with a local health centre first.
-You will then be assigned a family doctor (medico familia).
-You are free to choose which health centre you register with, although it will need to be in your local area.
-You are also free to choose which Portuguese doctor to register with, and to change doctor if you wish.
+To visit a doctor in Portugal on the SNS, you must register with a local health center.
+The SNS then assigns you a family doctor (medico familia).
+You’re free to choose which health center you register with, although it will need to be in your area.
 You can find your closest health centre on the SNS website here and also register online here.

-You can make an appointment with a doctor in Portugal over the phone, in person or online.
-In many health centres, you can also turn up on the day and take a ticket to use the walk-in service but the wait can be long.
-You can also request a home visit from a Portuguese doctor but the cost is slightly more expensive.
+Patients make appointments with a doctor in Portugal over the phone, in person, or online.
+In many health centers, you can also turn up on the day and take a ticket to use the walk-in service.
+Waiting times can be long, however.
+You can also request a home visit, but the cost is slightly more expensive.
 Many expats choose private doctors in Portugal due to shorter waiting times.

-It is possible to find English-speaking doctors in Portugal.
-Many doctors speak at least some English, although this is more likely in big cities or areas with high expat populations.
-It will be easier to find doctors in Lisbon and doctors in Algarve, for example, that speak a reasonable standard of English.
+Many doctors speak at least some English; this is more likely in areas with high expat populations.
+It’s easier to find these doctors in Lisbon or the Algarve, for example.

-If you are a non-resident or not eligible for SNS treatment, for example if you are visiting Portugal short-term, you will typically have to see a private doctor in Portugal.
-Private doctors are more expensive but costs can be covered through private health insurance, which is requirement for certain Portuguese visas.
-If you are on a short-term visit from the European Union (EU), European Economic Area (EEA) or Switzerland, you can use your European Health Insurance Card (EHIC) to see either a SNS or private doctor in Portugal.
+If you’re a non-resident or ineligible for SNS treatment, you must see a private doctor in Portugal.
+Private doctors are more expensive but private health insurance can cover the costs.
+If you’re on a short-term visit from the European Union, European Economic Area, or Switzerland, you can use your European Health Insurance Card (EHIC) to see either a SNS or private doctor in Portugal.

-You are free to choose your own doctor in Portugal, however, you can also just go with the doctor assigned to you by your local health centre.
-If you want to choose a specific Portuguese doctor, there are a few different ways you can go about it.
+You are free to choose your own doctor in Portugal.
+However, you can also just go with the doctor assigned to you by your local health center.
+If you want to choose a specific doctor, there are a few different ways you can go about it.

 You can search for healthcare providers on the SNS website if you want to be sure of finding a doctor in Portugal who provides public-funded care.
-You can also find a doctor in Portugal through the Portuguese Yellow Pages; type in ‘médico‘ (doctor in Portuguese) to find a list of doctors in Portugal in your area.
-If your local health centre does not have English-speaking doctors, you may be accepted by a health centre farther from your home once you explain the situation.
+You can also find a doctor in Portugal through the Portuguese Yellow Pages; type in ‘médico‘ (doctor in Portuguese) to find a list of nearby doctors.
+If your local health center doesn’t have English-speaking doctors, you may visit a health center farther from your home once you explain the situation.

-If you want recommendations or to compare ratings of Portuguese doctors, you can ask local experts for suggestions on the Expatica Ask the Expert service.
 Most embassies also have a list of recommended native-speaking doctors in Portugal.
-Details of UK embassies in Portugal can be found here, or see the UK government’s list of English-speaking doctors in Lisbon.
+Details of British embassies in Portugal are available here, or see the UK government’s list of English-speaking doctors in Lisbon.
 The US embassy and consulate provides a list of doctors in Lisbon and the Azores here.
 You can also check our guide to finding an English-speaking doctor abroad.

 Most specialists in Portugal work at Portuguese hospitals, although there are some within health centres or in their own private practices.
 If you are referred to a specialist by a doctor through the SNS, you will typically have to pay a percentage of the costs, unless you are from a vulnerable group eligible for free treatment (such as children and retirees).
 You are free to choose your own specialist and hospital, and your doctor will be able to provide you with information to help you make a decision.

 There can be long waits to see certain specialists in Portugal through the SNS, unless you require emergency treatment.
-Exact waiting times vary depending on type of treatment required but it can be up to several weeks or months.
+Exact waiting times vary depending on type of treatment.
+It can be up to several weeks or months.
 Your doctor can provide information on waiting times recorded in the last quarter.

 You can find information on some of the specialist care available though the SNS here.

 If you have made an appointment with a doctor under the state Portuguese healthcare system, you just need to turn up on the day with your SNS health user card (cartao do utente), which acts as proof of your Portuguese health insurance.
 If you prefer, you can use ‘open door’ walk-in services to get a same-day appointment, if your local health centre offers this.
-You may have to wait a while to be seen.
+You may have to wait a while.
 Health centres in Portugal are normally open from 8am–8pm.